Seven Months' War: Background

 Potemkin also stated that the new line would benefit groups under Russian protection, while isolating the Circassian and Abaza tribes from their usual trade routes and grazing lands.
 He included saying that these lands should be used by Russians and their subjects instead.
 He described the region as economically valuable, suitable for farming, livestock, and other production.
 The line was also meant to reduce smuggling, improve tax collection, strengthen military security, and shorten transport routes between key areas of Caucasus.

 By 1779, the fortresses built along the Azov-Mozdok Line on Circassian territory were: Yekaterinograd, Pavlovsk, Marinskaya, Georgiyevsk, Alexeyevsky, Alexandrovsky (Andreyevsky), and Stavropol.
 Pavlovsk also served as General Yakobi's main headquarters.
 After the fortresses were built, Cossack stanitsas were established in the new Russian territories.
 Stanitsas bearing the same names as the fortresses were also established in their vicinity.
 The Russian government frequently used the Cossacks to colonize Circassia and consistently ignored the acts of plunder and massacre the Cossacks committed against the local population throughout the century-long Russo-Circassian War.
 The main and the most guarded fortress of the line was the Marinskaya Fortress (near the present-day Fazannyi village).
 The Marinskaya, Georgiyevsk, and Pavlovsk Fortresses were built in the main Kabardian regions, restricting their movement with herds to the Setey and Qurey Plains, and the Kabardians, particularly sought to destroy these fortresses.
 In 1779, the Moskovskaya and Donskaya Fortresses were built to strengthen the western part of the line.
 The Kabardian princes were secretly forming an alliance with the neighboring tribes.

-The finished fortresses of the Azov-Mozdok Line on the map in 1779.